vipertooth/HTB-Remote/Readme.md

 host = "http://10.10.10.180";
 ```

 Next I see the code is just poping calc.
-I changed this to ping.exe to test the execution of the script.
+I changed this to `calc.exe` to `ping.exe` to test the execution of the script.
 I also added arguments for ping.exe where the script says `string cmd = ""`

 ![alt text](https://github.com/vipertooth/HTB-Remote/blob/master/resources/poc-ping.png)